thenrikie/tsp/README.md

 installed.

-Older version compatible with docker compose file format version 3 may work but is not tested.
+Older version that is compatible with docker compose file format version 3 may work but is not tested.

 ## Start the app
 `sudo docker-compose up`